alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

 ## The Union type

-The union type allow us to add one or more types to a variable or array.
+The union type allows us to add one or more types to a variable or array.

 In a variable we can set the type where multiple types could be required.
 In the following example we are saying that the ``uid`` variable can be either a string or number.